ianrose/deventy/README.md

 You can view the website at the given access URL:
 ```
-$ light-server is listening at http://localhost:8000
+$ light-server is listening at http://localhost:4000
 ```

+The local url is configured in `.lightserverrc`

 To Build